 Cystoscopy, biopsy, and urine cytology every 3 months for recurrence or progression

 Pregnancy Risk Factor

-Adverse effects were observed in animal reproduction studies.
 Systemic exposure (eg, with bladder perforation) during human pregnancy may result in fetal harm.
 Females of reproductive potential should use effective contraception during treatment and for 6 months after the final valrubicin dose.
 Males with female partners of reproductive potential should use effective contraception during treatment and for 3 months after the last valrubicin dose.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience bladder irritation, polyuria, urinary incontinence, abdominal pain, nausea, or urine discoloration.
 Have patient report immediately to prescriber painful urination, hematuria, change in amount of urine passed, or urinary retention (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.